 To see overall bounces across all campaigns, view the Campaign Trends report.
 To see total bounces

 Removing Bounced Emails

 For soft bounces, Klaviyo will try sending an email for up to 48 hours before labeling it a soft bounce.
-Klaviyo will not, however, suppress an email that doesn't get delivered after that 48 hour period.
+If an email soft bounces more than 7 times, Klaviyo will suppress this address.